fix

 • Discoverability: Refers to how easy or difficult it is to discover the vulnerability.

-The DREAD framework can be used to assess the severity of individual threats that have already been identified through the use of other methodologies, such as STRIDE.
-Once a threat has been identified, DREAD helps to measure its potential severity by assigning scores.
-Its methodology can provide a quick and effective way to identify and prioritize potential threats and allows organizations to focus on the most critical threats first.
+The DREAD framework can assess the severity of individual threats that have already been identified using other methodologies, such as STRIDE.
+Once a threat has been identified, DREAD helps measure its potential severity by assigning scores.

 However, the DREAD framework also has some limitations.
-One such limitation is that it is focused solely on technical threats and does not consider other factors that could impact the severity of a potential threat, such as the impact on business operations or reputation.
-Additionally, the framework may not provide sufficient detail to fully assess the severity of a potential threat, and the scores assigned to each category may be subjective and vary based on individual perspectives.
+One limitation is that it is focused solely on technical threats and does not consider other factors that could impact the severity of a potential threat, such as its impact on business operations or reputation.

 The PASTA methodology follows a seven-step approach for threat modelling: